zacharyr0th/website/public/articles/unbanked-to-bankless.md

 ### Going Bankless

 As you can see, banking has its issues.
-Before Bitcoin and non-custodial wallets, the only way to be your own bank was to be unbanked, and as detailed earlier, that also had its issues.
+Before Bitcoin and non-custodial wallets, the only way to be your bank was to be unbanked, and as detailed earlier, that also had its problems.
 Bitcoin, then Ethereum, and thousands of other cryptocurrencies enabled anyone anywhere to open a private bank and investment account on a blockchain without requiring the trust of any third party.

 It's counterintuitive, but you don't want to trust anyone regarding financial services.
 An ideal blockchain would not require participants to trust each other but rather serve as an operating system for applications to operate trustless and permissionless.